Georgiy Sedov (1908 icebreaker)

-The Georgiy Sedov (Георгий Седов) was a Soviet ice-breaker fitted with steam engines.
-She was originally the Newfoundland seal fishery support vessel Beothic and was renamed after Russian captain and polar explorer Georgy Yakovlevich Sedov in 1915.

-This icebreaker became famous as the first Soviet drifting ice station, the culmination of a decade of high-latitude exploration.
+Georgiy Sedov (Георгий Седов) was a Soviet ice-breaker fitted with steam engines.
+She was originally the Newfoundland seal fishery support vessel Beothic, renamed after Russian captain and polar explorer Georgy Yakovlevich Sedov in 1915.
+She was the first Soviet drifting ice station, the culmination of a decade of high-latitude exploration.

-Vessel History
+History

 Beothic was built in 1908–09 at Glasgow and was engaged as a support vessel in sealing until her sale to the Imperial Russian Ministry of Commerce and Industry in 1915.
 Renamed Georgiy Sedov, she was inherited by the new Soviet government following the Russian Civil War.

 In 1929 icebreaker Sedov went on the "High-latitude Government Expedition" to Franz Josef Land carrying Soviet scientists.